Reviewing AgriFORCE Growing Systems (NASDAQ:AGRI) & Cornerstone Building Brands (NYSE:CNR)

 Profitability

-This table compares AgriFORCE Growing Systems and Cornerstone Building Brands’ net margins, return on equity and return on assets.
+This table compares Cornerstone Building Brands and AgriFORCE Growing Systems’ net margins, return on equity and return on assets.

 |Net Margins